Subgradient Regularized Multivariate Convex Regression at Scale: Numerical Experiments

-\Cref{fig:rmse} presents the training and test root mean squared error (RMSE), on both real and synthetic datasets.
-We evaluate the RMSEs on the training and test sets.
-To highlight the performance of the convex function estimate near the boundary of the convex hull, we compute the RMSE on the boundary points\footnote{We compute the convex hull of the training set and identify points in the test set near the boundary of this convex hull, according to the distance of each point to the convex hull.}. \Cref{fig:rmse} validates our intuition that a value of $\rho>0$ can improve the statistical performance (in terms of RMSE) compared to the unregularized case $\rho=0$.
-In particular, $\rho=10^{-3}$ appears to be a good choice for the synthetic data set, and $\rho=10^{-4}\sim10^{-5}$ for the real data set.
+\textbf{Subgradient regularization can improve statistical performance:} As mentioned earlier, the presence of $\ell_2$-regularization on the subgradients (i.e., a value of $\rho>0$) in~\eqref{eqn:origin}, can lead to improved statistical performance of the convex function estimate when compared to the unregularized case (i.e., when $\rho=0$). {Intuitively, this is due in part to the behavior of the convex regression fit near the boundary of the convex hull of the covariates~\cite{balabdaoui2007consistent,mazumder2018computational}.
+The $\ell_{2}$-regularization on subgradients can help regulate boundary behavior and improve performance of the estimator: see~\cite{mazumder2018computational} for theoretical support.
+Here, we present some numerical evidence to support this observation.} \Cref{fig:rmse} presents the training and test root mean squared error (RMSE)\footnote{{The RMSE is computed by the following procedure: (i) obtain the primal feasible solution $(\tilde{\bm\phi},\tilde{\bm\xi})$ according to \Cref{sec:dualgap}, (ii) obtain the prediction $\hat y$ for each data point $\bm x$ via a piecewise-maximum interpolation scheme $\hat y = \max_{i} \{\tilde \phi_i+\langle \tilde\xi_i,\bm x-\bm x_i \rangle\}$; (iii) evaluate RMSE based on the predictions $\hat y$ and the observed values $y$.}} on some real datasets.
+To quantify the performance of the convex function estimate near the boundary of the convex hull, we compute the RMSE on the boundary points\footnote{We compute the convex hull of the training set and identify points in the test set near the boundary of this convex hull, according to the distance of each point to the convex hull.}. {\Cref{fig:rmse} shows what values of $\rho>0$ result in good statistical performance (in terms of RMSE).
+In particular, values of $\rho=10^{-4}\sim10^{-5}$ generally result in good RMSE performance for the real data sets.} We also observe that $\rho=10^{-3}$-$10^{-4}$ result in good statistical performance for the synthetic data sets. {{In practice, we recommend selecting a value of $\rho$ that minimizes RMSE on a validation dataset (or based on cross-validation).}}